 Pros are more bullish on house prices

-Fannie Mae’s latest survey shows that consumers expect home price appreciation to increase by 2.5% over the next 12 months.
-This is up 20 basis points, or bps, month-over-month.
-It was up 50 bps year-over-year, or YoY.
-The 2% expected home price appreciation last year was met with mid single-digit returns in most indices—including the Federal Housing Finance Agency, or FHFA, Home Price Index or the Case-Shiller Home Price Index.
+The latest survey shows that consumers expect home price appreciation to increase by 2.3% over the next 12 months.
+This is down 30 basis points month-over-month and down 90 basis points year-over-year.
+The 3.2% expected home price appreciation a year ago met with mid single-digit returns in most indices, including the Federal Housing Finance Agency (or FHFA) Home Price Index or the Case-Shiller Home Price Index.

-The 2.5% home price expectation is much lower than the 5%–6% forecast we’re seeing out of the National Association of Realtors and the mid single-digit forecast we’re seeing from most Wall Street professionals.
+The 2.6% home price expectation is much lower than the 5%–6% forecast we’re seeing out of the National Association of Realtors and the mid-single-digit forecast we’re seeing from most Wall Street professionals.
 Lingering sentiment from prior market moves is typical.
-Most people didn’t believe the declines early in the bear market.
-So, we shouldn’t be surprised that people don’t believe that we’re now in a bull market for homes.
+Most people didn’t believe the declines early in the bear market, so we shouldn’t be surprised that people don’t believe we’re now in a bull market for homes.

 Implications for homebuilders